foxyproxy/browser-extension/README.md

 # Help!
 FoxyProxy Updated and All Settings Are Lost

 Using Firefox and you've lost all FoxyProxy settings?
-FoxyProxy updated from 7.4.2 to 8.2 and you encountered an update bug.
-You have 3 choices:
+These following options are available if FoxyProxy updated from 7.* to 8.2 and you have encountered an update bug:

-## Retrieve Settings and Keep version 8.2
+## 1. Retrieve Settings and Keep version 8.2

 From [this comment](https://github.com/foxyproxy/browser-extension/issues/45#issuecomment-1838719332):